National league declines

 New Zealand Breakers

-In 2003 the New Zealand Breakers became the first professional New Zealand-based side to compete in the Australian National Basketball League.
+In 2003 the New Zealand Breakers joined the Australian National Basketball League, a professional competition.
 After some difficult seasons, the Breakers made the playoffs for the first time in 2008.
 The side won the league title in 2011, repeated the feat in 2012 and 2013, and won it again in 2015.